hackclub/hackclub/workshops/spinning_wheel/README.md

 # Part 1: Prerequisites
 * Account on Repl.it
 * Basic knowledge of HTML, CSS and JavaScript would be helpful but is not necessary to continue further.

 # Part 2: Setup
 ## Setting up our code environment
 We can use any code editor but keeping accessibility in our mind, we will be using Repl.it.
 It is an online code editor that is easy to use and can directly put your website in the real world.

-You can get started with it by just clicking [here](https://repl.it/languages/html).
-By this, you will directly land on the page where we can write our code.
+You can get started with it by going to [repl.it/languages/html](https://repl.it/languages/html).
+You will directly land on the page where we can write our code.

 ![Default Code](https://cloud-2un6g11k6.vercel.app/0default-file.png)